vintagecomputernordic/dec/docs/3-pdp-11-70/5-power-supply/5-wire-harness.md

 # Wire Harness

-The whole power system is tied together with a rather impressive wire loom which connects to the CPU backplane.
+The power supply system is tied together with a rather impressive wire loom which connects to the CPU backplane.
 We will inspect it for damage as the cables might have dried out or got pinched.

 ![](../../../assets/images/pdp-11-70/oslvhid.png)